Leethring/-obsidian-script/README.md

 ## Others

-- _addTitle.sh_ add filename to the start of the note file.
+- _addTitle.sh_ add filename to the start of the note files.
 - _capitalizeWords.sh_ capitalizes the first letter of words in the first line.